 The genealogy world just keeps getting better!
-This holiday season, MyHeritage and Project Life™ have teamed up to offer a limited-edition gift set.
+MyHeritage and Project Life™ have teamed up to offer a family history gift set!
 The Family Discovery Kit bundles a MyHeritage DNA kit, a 3-month subscription to MyHeritage.com, a 36-page Project Life™ Photo Album with gorgeously-designed journaling cards, and even a couple of candles, all wrapped up in a keepsake box.

 I’m all about the DNA kit (just deciding whose DNA is next on my list…) and the MyHeritage site access, but I was quickest to pull out the Project Life™ Photo Album.
 You see, I’m a die-hard scrapbooker, and not just because I was paying attention during the ‘90s craze.
 I made my first scrapbook when I was a kid and I never stopped.
 I have dozens of them.